-Instead, He told Paul that even as he struggles with it, His grace will be sufficient for him.
-That in his weakness, Paul will find that God’s strength will be revealed more perfectly through him.
+Instead, He told Paul that even as he struggled with it, God’s grace would be sufficient for him.
+Through weakness, Paul would find God’s strength revealed more perfectly through him (2 Corinthians 12:9).

-So like Paul, at times we pray for healing but it doesn’t come.
-It’s not necessarily because of what we’ve done or not done.
-It could even be a part of something God uses to make us stronger.
+Similarly, when our prayers for healing aren’t answered, it’s not necessarily because of what we’ve done or not done.
+It could be something God uses to make us stronger in Him.

-Lazarus was one of Jesus’ best friends and he had a life-threatening sickness.
-So, his sisters sent a message to Jesus asking Him to come urgently and heal their brother.
+Lazarus, one of Jesus’ close friends, had a life-threatening sickness.
+His sisters sent a message to Jesus asking Him to come, no doubt hoping he would heal their brother.

-But Jesus took four more days before going.
+But Jesus didn’t go for another four days.
 And by this time, Lazarus was dead.

 When Jesus arrived, he showed the distressed sisters that he had a greater plan by resurrecting Lazarus.

-He used this occasion to carry out his most remarkable miracle.
-He also got to teach important lessons about the resurrection.
+He used this occasion to carry out his most remarkable miracle and teach an important lesson about the resurrection.

 So, sometimes healing takes a long time.
-But even then, God still has a plan.
-And as in the case of Lazarus, the plan usually reveals God’s glory (John 11:4), and provides a favorable outcome for the person.
+But even then, God still has a plan that reveals His glory (John 11:4) and brings about a favorable outcome.

 Healthy lifestyle that promotes healing

-- Avoiding things that harm us, and using everything else with moderation
+- Avoidance of things that harm us and moderation with everything else

-- Because the Bible tells us that our bodies are the “temple of the Holy Spirit.”
+- The Bible tells us that our bodies are the “temple of the Holy Spirit.”
 That we are not our own since we “were bought with a price.”
 So, we should “glorify God” in our bodies (1 Corinthians 6:19-20, ESV).

 Bible promises for healing

-The Bible contains a lot of promises for healing and restoration of health—physical, mental, and spiritual.
+The Bible contains many promises for restoration of health—physical, mental, and spiritual.

-Just as God told the Israelites when He brought them out of Egypt, He tells you, “I am the LORD, who heals you” (Exodus 15:26, NKJV).
+Just as God told the Israelites, He tells you, “I am the Lord, who heals you” (Exodus 15:26, NKJV).